 Most local residents buy season passes for stabilimenti access.
 If you're planning to stay for a week or more, it's worth investing in a short-term pass so you get a prime spot on the beach of your choice.

 If you want to escape the summer temperatures in Rome, here are a few beaches that are within a short trip from the city.

 Ostia Lido Beach

 While it might not be as glamorous as other Italian beaches, Ostia Lido is the closest to Rome.
 The beach at Ostia is known for its dark sand and the water is clean enough for swimming.
-For less crowded and more comfortable spots, a day fee gets you private beach entrance, with beach chairs, umbrellas and towels available for rental.
+For less crowded and more comfortable spots, a day fee gets you private beach entrance, with beach chairs, umbrellas, and towels available for rental.

 Private beaches usually have changing rooms, bathrooms (some even have bars) and sometimes additional amenities.
 If you're planning to spend a day or more at the beach it's usually worth paying a little for private access.

-If you're interested in some sightseeting during your trip to Ostia, stop off to see the ancient Roman ruins at Ostia Antica, the ancient port of Rome.
+If you're interested in some sightseeing during your trip to Ostia, stop off to see the ancient Roman ruins at Ostia Antica, the ancient port of Rome.
 If you're flying out of Fiumicino airport, Ostia Lido is a good alternative to staying in an airport hotel.

 Santa Marinella Beach

 Santa Marinella is north of Rome, about an hour by regional train from Termini Station, Rome's main railway station.